• Gainesville Amenities

 Oakmont – Gainesville New Home Community

-How rare and refreshing – a genuinely people-oriented, new home community with a warm and welcoming heart and a focus on easy and stylish living that is balanced with nature at every touchpoint.
-Located just minutes away from UF Health Shands Hospital on over 550 acres, Oakmont in Gainesville offers brand new homes and brings a new lifestyle choice to the area.
+Oakmont is a genuinely people-oriented new home community with a warm and welcoming spirit and a focus on easy, stylish living balanced with nature at every turn.
+Located just minutes from UF Health Shands Hospital and set across more than 550 thoughtfully planned acres, Oakmont introduces a refreshing lifestyle opportunity in Gainesville.

 Inviting Sense of Arrival